 Forecast Comment

-Updated Feb 19, 2026
+Updated Mar 30, 2026

 This winter, cold air masses arrived repeatedly, but they did not last long, and there were also periods of notably high temperatures.
-As a result, dormancy breaking is expected to have been somewhat weaker than average in many areas, with this tendency becoming more pronounced toward the west.
+As a result, dormancy breaking is thought to have been somewhat weaker than average in many areas, with this tendency becoming more pronounced toward the west.

 First bloom / Full bloom Forecast